 - user “email@example.com”.

-apiVersion: "config.istio.io/v1alpha2" kind: ServiceRoleBinding metadata: name: test-binding-products namespace: default spec: subjects: - user: "email@example.com" - properties: service: "reviews.abc.svc.cluster.local" namespace: "abc" roleRef: kind: ServiceRole name: "products-viewer"
+apiVersion: "config.istio.io/v1alpha2" kind: ServiceRoleBinding metadata: name: test-binding-products namespace: default spec: subjects: - user: "firstname.lastname@example.org" - properties: service: "reviews" namespace: "abc" roleRef: kind: ServiceRole name: "products-viewer"

 Enabling Istio RBAC

 Istio RBAC can be enabled by adding the following Mixer adapter rule.
 The rule has two parts.
 The first part defines a RBAC handler.
-The
+It has two parameters,

-"config_store_url" parameter specifies where RBAC engine fetches RBAC policies.
-The default value for “config_store_url” is
+"config_store_url"parameter specifies where RBAC engine fetches RBAC policies.
+The default value for

 "k8s://", which means Kubernetes API server.
 Alternatively, if you are testing RBAC policy locally, you may set it to a local directory such as